 In addition you can filter (search) the report data by some of the columns values.
 Especially it is useful if there is too much data and you need to filter it by some criteria, like time or called user.
-Click the \P icon in the column you wish to use for filtering, you will see the screen similar to shown on Figure 46.
+Click the ▼ icon in the column you wish to use for filtering, you will see the screen similar to shown on Figure 56.
 In the search dialog that appears you can enter this column value that you would like to use to filter the report data - calls, conferences, etc. You can filter the reports by multiple columns if it is necessary for you.
-When the filter for the column is active the \P icon changes its color to red and the filtered column caption is highlighted.
-On Figure 46 there is the active filter for the Access Code column and the filter 6601 is being entered as this column filter.
-To remove the filter value you can either clear it and press enter or use the red \P button in the right upper corner.
+When the filter for the column is active the ▼ icon changes its color to red and the filtered column caption is highlighted.
+On Figure 56 there is the active filter for the Access Code column and the filter 6601 is being entered as this column filter.
+To remove the filter value you can either clear it and press enter or use the red x button in the right upper corner.
 Once you updated the filter the report will be refreshed and only the records matching the criteria will be displayed.

-Figure 46: Filter Reports
+Figure 56: Filter Reports

 There are five reports that come standard with each WYDE operator console.
 They are Calls Report, Conferences Report, DNIS Report, Disconnect Report, and Load Chart.
-We will describe them in detail later in this section of the operator console user guide.
+Calls Report and Conferences Report are available for any subscribers, but if the subscriber is neither administrator, nor operator these reports will show data for the conferences that belong to the subscriber that calls the report and his subordinate subscribers.
+DNIS Report, Disconnect Report, and Load Chart are available for administrators and operators only.
+We will describe each of the reports in detail later in this section of the operator console user guide.